In this newsletter, we’ll cope with the Pushing Left approach. What is this approach? Why do we need it?

 During the Sprint planning, identification of the Abuse Cases for all User Stories that are planned to be included in the current Sprint.

-Abuse Case is ‘A way to use a feature that was not expected by the designer, allowing an attacker to influence the feature or outcome of use of the feature based on the attacker action (or input).’
+Abuse Case is ‘A way to use a feature that the designer did not expect, allowing an attacker to influence the feature or outcome of the use of the feature based on the attacker action (or input).’

-- Identify the technical and business attacks from which the feature represented by the User Story must be protected.
-It is called the identification of the Abuse Cases.
+- Identify the technical and business attacks from which the feature the User Story represents must be protected namely, the identification of the Abuse Cases.

 - For each identified abuse case prioritized them with a rating.
 This rating could be CVSSv3 but any rating which has been agreed by the organisation can be used ;